-llRLp() This fur arrays of nction creates and applies IIR (Infinite Impulse Response) low pass filters to f data.
+This function creates and applies IIR (Infinite Impulse Response) low pass filters to arrays of data.
 You can run the filter forwards or backwards through the data.

+'''

+Func IIRLp(data[]|0, edge, order%{, type%{, ripple}});

+Func IIRLp(data[]{, flags%});

+Func IIRLp(get%{, arr[]{[]}});

+'''

-Func I Func I Func I IRLp(data[] 0, edge, order%{, type%{, ripple}}); IRLp(data[]{, flags%}); IRLp(get%{, arr[]{[]}}); data An array of data to filter.
+- data An array of data to filter.
 If there are only 1 or 2 arguments, the last created low pass filter is used.
 Otherwise, the filter defined by the remaining arguments is applied forwards.
-Replace data with 0 to create a filter without applying it. flags% Optional, taken as 0 if omitted.
-Add 1 to run the filter backwards. edge The corner frequency of the low pass filter.
+Replace data with 0 to create a filter without applying it. - flags% Optional, taken as 0 if omitted.
+Add 1 to run the filter backwards, 2 to treat data[] as a continuation of the last filtering operation. - edge The corner frequency of the low pass filter.
 This is expressed as a fraction of the sample rate and is limited to the range 0.0002 to 0.4998.
-For Chebyshev filters, this is the point at which the attenuation reaches the ripple value, for other filters this sets the -3 dB point. order% The order of the filter in the range 1 to 10. type% Set 0 for Butterworth, 1 for Bessel and 2 for Chebyshev type 1, 3 for Chebyshev type 2.
-The default value is 0 for a Butterworth filter. ripple The desired pass band ripple in dB for Chebyshev type 1 filters (default 3 dB) or the desired minimum cut in the stop bands for Chebyshev type 2 filters (default 40 dB).
-The value here must be greater than 0. get% The command variant with this argument returns information about the last filter you created with this command.
-See the discussion of IIR commands for details. arr This is an option vector or matrix used to return information about the last filter you created with this command.
-See the discussion of IIR commands for details.
-Returns All forms of the command return negative numbers for errors.
+For Chebyshev filters, this is the point at which the attenuation reaches the ripple value; for other filters, this sets the -3 dB point. - order% The order of the filter in the range 1 to 10. - type% Set 0 for Butterworth, 1 for Bessel and 2 for Chebyshev type 1, 3 for Chebyshev type 2.
+The default value is 0 for a Butterworth filter. - ripple The desired pass band ripple in dB for Chebyshev type 1 filters (default 3 dB) or the desired minimum cut in the stop bands for Chebyshev type 2 filters (default 40 dB).
+The ripple value must be in the range 0.01 to 1000 dB.

+- get% The command variant with this argument returns information about the last filter you created with this command.
+See the discussion of IIR commands for details. - An optional vector or matrix used to return information about the last filter you created with this command.
+See the discussion of IIR commands for details. - Returns All forms of the command return negative numbers for errors.
 The forms that apply or create filters return 0 for success.
 The other command forms have their return values included in the description of the get% argument or return 0.

-See also :FIRMake(), IIRBp(), IIRBs(), IIRHp(), IIRNotch(), IIRReson()
+See also:FIRMake(), IIRBp(), IIRBs(), IIRHp(), IIRNotch(), IIRReson()